Azure/batch-shipyard/recipes/RemoteFS-GlusterFS+BatchPool/README.md

 ### Batch Shipyard Commands
-After you have created your RemoteFS GlusterFS storage cluster via `fs cluster add`, then you can issue `pool add` with the above config which will create a Batch pool and automatically link your GlusterFS storage cluster against your Batch pool.
+After you have created your RemoteFS GlusterFS storage cluster via `fs cluster orchestrate`, then you can issue `pool add` with the above config which will create a Batch pool and automatically link your GlusterFS storage cluster against your Batch pool.
 You can then use data placed on the storage cluster in your containerized workloads.